 Highlights of the job

-We are hiring a Full-Time Permanent position working out of Edmonton, AB.
+We are hiring one (1) full-time permanent Engineering Technologist position working out of Edmonton, AB.
+This position reports to the Manager, Franchise Engineering.

 What you'd be responsible for